umgbhalla/dotfiles/README.md

 For the best personalized Arch installation experience I suggest reading the Arch Wiki.
 It's surprisingly good and goes into depth about customizing Arch to fit your standards.
 Note that these settings are all settings I prefer to use and may not fit your specific use case.

-Another disclaimer - I am a strong advocate for the `vim` and `nvim` text editors, and as such, I used vim to edit files during installation.
+Another disclaimer - I am a strong advocate for the `vim` and text editors, and as such, I used `vim` to edit files during installation.
 If you prefer emacs or nano, I encourage you to use such tools.

 #### Table of Contents
 1. [Setup](#setup)